ajay1130/GujaratGuideReadme/README.md

 Gujarat Guide app is created in android where user can get details of gujarat like history of gujarat, art & culture, hospitals list, cineams, fairs & festivals, universities, best places to visit etc.

-# Backend Conncetivity for this app
+# Backend connectivity for this app

-Here we have used mongodb for backend connectivity for this app.
+Here we have used lots of collection in mongodb for backend connectivity for this app.